 Upon graduation, I was commissioned as an officer in the US Navy, and my service included 3 years as a Division Officer aboard USS Shoup (DDG 86).

 In 2006, I enrolled in grad school at the University of Michigan, working on a PhD in Environmental Engineering.
 It was also in late 2006 that I discovered triathlon and signed up for my first Ironman (Coeur d’Alene, 2007).
-After a couple of years, I came to the realization that I liked triathlon a lot more than working in a lab, and I made the decision to leave school.
+After a couple of years, I came to the realization that I liked triathlon a lot more than working in a lab, and I made the decision to leave school and take a gamble on myself, in triathlon.

-So, in December 2008, I took my “consolation” master’s degree from Michigan, packed up my car, and moved to Colorado with nothing but a small amount of ability and a large amount of faith in my potential.
+So, in December 2008, I bailed on grad school, packed up my car, and moved to Colorado with nothing but a small amount of ability and a large amount of faith in my potential.
 Since then, I’ve committed myself to triathlon, as both an athlete and a coach.
-So far, it’s working out pretty well… Woot!!!!
+So far, it’s working out pretty well…

 I now call Ithaca, NY my home.
 It’s a great base for training and living!